MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-close-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
  The **Close** method does not clear any filters that are set by the SetFilterS method.
-If you want to clear the filters, then you must call the CLEAR method.
+If you want to clear the filters, then you must call the Clear method.

  In most cases, you do not have to call the **Close** method explicitly.
 The **Close** method is called implicitly when the following conditions are true: